 You finally get home, tired but need to book a flight and hotel.
 Don’t do it on your Mac laptop as you are likely to be charged 20 per cent more for flights and hotels, as Orbitz found.
-Try and find your old PC, but oh no, it doesn’t make any difference your whole booking history has been logged and the fact that you paid over-the-odds price in an emergency over five years ago sent the signal that you buy high-priced flights.
+Try dig out your old PC.
+But it won’t make any difference.
+Your whole booking history has been logged and the fact that you paid over-the-odds price in an emergency over five years ago sent the signal that you buy high-priced flights.
 Don’t log out and start again.
-They know you’re interested so they’ll just keep upping the price.
+They know you’re interested, so they’ll just keep upping the price.

 Seven of the nine major data brokers will be trading your data between themselves.
 We don’t know for what reasons.
 We will never know for, as the Federal Trades Commisssion reported, it is impossible to find out.
 The data brokers didn’t bother turning up to FTC when called.
 You can’t even find out how these data brokers collected all the data they have on you.
 And you can’t find out what they have.
 You may never know.
 Or you may find out when you realise something has gone badly wrong.
-People with ‘common” names beware.
+People with common names, beware.
 They are often getting confused and rated accordingly.
-As Cathy O’Neil shows, it’s remarkably difficult to challenge this even if you have been tagged as an ex serial killer.
+As Cathy O’Neil shows, it’s remarkably difficult to challenge this, even if you have been wrongly tagged as a serial killer.

 But whatever you do, remember to plug in your phone to recharge tonight.

 Prof Skeggs delivered a talk on the topic in September 2017, you can watch a video from the event below.